Skip to content

 Share

-Sharon Schneier is co-chair of the firmwide media practice.
-Sharon previously served on the firm's Executive Committee from 2010-2016, and was chairperson of the committee from 2011 to 2016.
+Sharon Schneier is Partner-in-Charge of the New York office, and Co-Chair of the firmwide media practice.
+Sharon serves on the firm's Executive Committee, and was chairperson of the committee from 2010-2016.
 She has been named repeatedly as a New York Super Lawyer.

 Sharon handles a wide range of commercial, media and intellectual property litigation on behalf of financial institutions, media and entertainment companies.
 Sharon has handled major class action litigations involving media and publishing clients.
 Sharon teams with her clients on complex litigations.
 She works with an efficient and client-oriented team to come up with practical solutions and effective litigation strategies which align with the client's business and policy goals.